The Writing Center

 Great writers make their own rules.
 This class will sharpen your style to make it unmistakably yours.
 Read fiction and memoirs by great stylists and analyze what makes them distinctive.
 Hone your writing with fun, experimental writing exercises and workshops focusing on positive, helpful feedback.

-Calling all writers!
-Create characters that jump off the page, that transcend the fictional worlds they inhabit and engage readers in their dreams, their challenges and their journeys.
-This one-day workshop will use lecture, discussion, scene analysis, and writing exercises to help writers dig deeper into their characters, add tension, complexity, and conflict to their writing, and capture the hearts of readers.
+Want your characters to leap off the page?
+Learn from an award-winning novelist how to create characters that transcend the fictional worlds they inhabit and engage readers in their dreams, their challenges, and their journeys.
+This one-day workshop will help writers dig deeper into their characters, add tension, complexity, and conflict to their storytelling, and capture the hearts of readers.

-Understanding the building blocks of storytelling – premise, promise, theme, world, character, plot, point of view, and style – is just the first step in creating a novel.
-Learn how to strengthen and unify these essential building blocks to add complexity, drama, and emotional power to your novel.
-Receive a manual containing all course materials and handouts to use as a guide as you continue refining your novel.
+Work with an award-winning novelist to master the building blocks of storytelling – premise, promise, theme, world, character, plot, point of view, and style.
+Discover ways to strengthen and unify these essential storytelling elements to add complexity, drama, and emotional power to your novel.
+Participants will receive a manual containing all course materials and handouts to use as a guide as they continue refining their novels, as well as practical tips about editing, publishing, and resources for writers.

 Start fast.
 Keep it humming.
 End with authority.
 Polish, correct, and tighten the prose.
 Learn how to rewrite your story, whether fiction or nonfiction, so it entices, captivates, and delights readers.